cimeister/academic-kickstart/content/blog/unigramlm/index.md

 this is the basis the EM algorithm, which iteratively updates
 ${\boldsymbol{\phi}}$ by choosing the value of it that maximizes
 ${\mathcal{Q}}({\boldsymbol{\phi}};{{\boldsymbol{\phi}}^{(n)}})$ until
 convergence.

-I'll omit the proof of why EM should converge (for a fixed
-${\mathcal{V}}$) since, well, it's in a lot of ML textbooks (you know, those ones we all swear we'll read cover-to-cover someday\...).
-But after all those derivations, I do think it's helpful to look at our ideal and actual objectives side-by-side, just to see what the difference is:
+After all those derivations, I do think it's helpful to look at our ideal and actual objectives side-by-side, just to see what the difference is: